Jaredy899/nuxt-website/content/blog/13-browsers.md

 customized to strip out the Web3 bloat.**

 Brave, once its Web3 features are toned down and it's configured to my liking, delivers a remarkably efficient and focused browsing experience.
-It’s a testament to how a strong focus on privacy, combined with thoughtful design and useful features, can profoundly impact a user's choice, even when a bit of initial customization is required.
+It's a testament to how a strong focus on privacy, combined with thoughtful design and useful features, can profoundly impact a user's choice, even when a bit of initial customization is required.